microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/SFI series.md

 | SFI – Modern Work Partners | Dec.
 12th | 9:00 AM | *Recording coming soon* |

 Live audio translation will be available for all deliveries in the languages spoken throughout the Americas (English, Spanish, Portuguese, French).

-*When you join this event, your name, email address and/or phone number may be viewable by other session participants in the attendee list.
-By joining, you agree to this experience.*